ITISFoundation/osparc-manual/docs/platform_introduction/studies.md

 ## Study Workbench

-Double-clicking on a Study from the **Dashboard** will bring you to the Study's workbench.
+Clicking on a Study from the **Dashboard** and then on the `Open` button will bring you to the Study's workbench.
 This is where you will create and edit your flow chart, see your Services, debug and run your Study.

 ![image](https://github.com/ITISFoundation/osparc-manual/assets/18575092/0eed1a66-822c-4efb-be43-945db69e72cc)